CasualStation/CasualStation/CasualStation-master/README.md

 First-time installation should be fairly straightforward.
 First, you'll need BYOND installed.
 You can get it from https://www.byond.com/download.
 Once you've done that, extract the game files to wherever you want to keep them.
 This is a sourcecode-only release, so the next step is to compile the server files.
-Open hippiestation.dme by double-clicking it, open the Build menu, and click compile.
+Open casualstation.dme by double-clicking it, open the Build menu, and click compile.
 This'll take a little while, and if everything's done right you'll get a message like this:

 ```
-saving hippiestation.dmb (DEBUG mode)
+saving casualstation.dmb (DEBUG mode)
-hippiestation.dmb - 0 errors, 0 warnings
+casualtation.dmb - 0 errors, 0 warnings
 ```

 If you see any errors or warnings, something has gone wrong - possibly a corrupt